-Even though spinal cord injuries aren’t that common, they are still serious injuries that can be devastating.
+Even though a spinal cord injury isn’t that common, it is still a serious injury that can be devastating.
 Approximately 18,000 people suffer from this injury every year and for the majority of them, this injury can be severely debilitating.

 The spinal cord is one of the main parts of our nervous system, which carries messages (in form of electrical impulses) between our brain and our arms, legs and other parts of our body.
 When you damage this part of your nervous system, the “messaging pathway” gets damaged, which can lead to partial or completed paralysis or other complications.